 The Purchase Request form displays basic information about the course.

 The requester note can be auto-generated from the course information.
-The requester_note_auto_generate flag, found in the Other Settings table in Fulfillment Configuration > General > Other Settings, controls whether the requester note will be auto-generated.
+The requester_note_auto_generate parameter, found in the Other Settings table in Fulfillment Configuration > General > Other Settings, controls whether the requester note will be auto-generated.

 This flag is set to "false" by default.
 To enable the auto-generation of the requester note, you must set the flag to "true".